Best Sleeping Position For Neck Pain

 1. Insufficient Support

 Not having enough support during sleep might cause discomfort in the neck and other areas of the spine.
 This is where a quality mattress like Flo comes in.
-Unlike ordinary mattresses that can leave you sinking in, the Flo mattress is designed with targeted support.
-Our high-density core layer prevents sagging, while the contouring top layer cradles your body's curves.
+Unlike ordinary mattresses that can leave you sinking in, the Flo mattresses are designed with targeted support.
+The Flo Responsive™ foam, a high-density core layer in all our mattresses prevents sagging, while the contouring top layer cradles your body's curves.
 This unique combination ensures proper spinal alignment, promoting better posture and a more comfortable night's sleep.

 2. Sleeping Position